 Like any living being, seeds age.
 At the end of the ageing process, the seeds die and will not germinate anymore.
-Before that, seeds gradually accumulate damage, mainly due to oxidation.
+Before that, the seed gradually accumulates damage, mainly caused by oxidation.
 When seeds are sown, take up water and reactivate their metabolism, they must repair the accumulated damage before germinating.
 This takes time and energy, leading to slower germination and more heterogeneous emergence.
-If too much damage was accumulated, repair is no longer possible and seeds won't germinate at all.
+If too much damage was accumulated, repair is no longer possible, and seeds won't germinate at all.
 Oxidation and seed ageing are driven by three main factors, in the following order of importance: